thingsboard/thingsboard.github.io/_includes/templates/install/queue-in-memory.md

-**ThingsBoard includes In Memory Queue service and use it by default without extra settings.**
+In Memory queue is built-in and enabled by default.
+No additional configuration steps required.